willb0/willb0/README.md

-just a data science boi tryna figure out how to make software
+i am an undergrad at Purdue studying data science + math

 i like Python, NLP, data pipelines, and machine learning systems